DSI-SMU/cs-hub-backend/README.md

 ## Overview
 This is a backend service project based on Spring Boot and MySQL, containerized using Docker to manage the application and database.

+(This line is to test the git pull request functionality on Zoey branch)

 ## Requirements
 - **JDK 17**
 - **Maven 3.6+**